Pip Williams (author)

 Pip Williams (born 1969) is an Australian author and social researcher.
 She is best known for her debut novel The Dictionary of Lost Words, published in 2020.
 Her second novel, The Bookbinder of Jericho, was published in 2023.

 Early life and education

-Pip Williams was born in London, England in 1969.
-Her Brazilian mother worked part-time as a hairdresser and her Welsh father was a computer analyst, who also wrote children's books and jokes, and was a feminist.
-Pip moved with her parents and younger sister to Sydney, New South Wales, in 1972.
+Pip Williams was born in London, England, in 1969.
+Her Brazilian mother worked part-time as a hairdresser and her Welsh father was a computer analyst who also wrote children's books.
+Williams moved with her parents and younger sister to Sydney, New South Wales, in 1972.

 She attended Mackellar Girls' High School and grew up on the Northern Beaches of Sydney.
-When she was 15, a poem she had written was published in Dolly magazine.
-She loved reading, and her favourite book was The Lion, the Witch and the Wardrobe, but she read slowly, and learnt at the age of 17 that she was dyslexic.
-At 18, she wanted to be a fashion designer.
+When she was 15, a poem she wrote was published in Dolly magazine.
+She learnt at the age of 17 that she was dyslexic.

 After graduating from secondary school, Williams took a gap year in Europe, returning in 1988.
-She studied science, psychology, and sociology at the Mitchell College of Advanced Education in Bathurst (now Charles Sturt University).

-She was interested in social justice, and wanted to improve equality for people living with a disability and for women, especially older women.
-She later earned a PhD in public health at the University of Adelaide.
+She studied science, psychology, and sociology at the Mitchell College of Advanced Education in Bathurst.
+She later earned a PhD in public health, focusing on older women and disabled people, at the University of Adelaide.